Variable-Interactive/Variable-Interactive.github.io/content/posts/2) VariableStore0_6.md

 4. Exposed store link (and the ability to add your own).
 5. Added a search system (So that you don't have to scroll much).
 6. Clicking on thumbnails will enlarge them.
-7. Hovering over descriptions will show them as a tool tip
+7. Hovering over descriptions will show them as a tool tip.

+Get it now on Itch.io https://variable-interactive.itch.io/pixelorama-extensions

 ![Pic1][1]
 ![Pic2][2]